The Fillmore: History

 B.B.
 King's well-received performances at the venue served to introduce many fans to the authentic sounds that inspired the blues rock subgenre.
 He subsequently became a countercultural icon, appearing at many rock festivals.
-Albert King also played a series of well-received shows here in 1968, with one of them being released as his first live album "Live/Wire Blues."
-Eventually, two additional shows would be released as "Wednesday Night in San Francisco" and "Thursday Night in San Francisco."
+Albert King also played a series of well-received shows here in 1968, with one of them being released as his first live album Live Wire/Blues Power.
+Eventually, two additional shows would be released as Wednesday Night in San Francisco and Thursday Night in San Francisco.

 The venue was known for its ambience as well as for the musical performances, often with swirling light-show projections, strobe lights and uninhibited dancing.
 The cultural impact of the Fillmore was very large.
 It is referenced by Hunter S. Thompson in his 1971 novel Fear and Loathing in Las Vegas in a description of the counterculture of the 1960s in the San Francisco Bay Area.

 Fillmore West, Fillmore East and the New Old Fillmore

 In the summer of 1968, the continuing socioeconomic deterioration of the surrounding neighborhood and the modest capacity of the venue compelled Graham to abandon the Fillmore Auditorium only two years after his famous association with the venue commenced.
 That July, he assumed ownership of the Carousel Ballroom at nearby 10 South Van Ness Avenue.
 The venue had been previously managed as a cooperative venture for several months by the Grateful Dead, Jefferson Airplane and other Bay Area groups.
 The Carousel subsequently operated as the Fillmore West, paralleling Graham's Fillmore East in New York City's East Village.
 However, both venues were shuttered by Graham in July 1971 as arena bookings on popular music tours became increasingly prevalent.

 For an indeterminate period from 1969 to 1970, the Fillmore Auditorium was operated by new management as the New Old Fillmore; during this period, the Grateful Dead and The Stooges performed notable engagements at the venue.